 If you search online, you can find many negative reviews of CBD oils, gummies, vape e-liquids, cartridges, drinks, and other products bought at gas stations.

-These reviews will often highlight how the products did not produce any effects, which suggests that they have little to no CBD.
+The reviews will often highlight how the products didn’t do anything, suggesting that they have little to no CBD.

-In particular, there are several gas station CBD brands that you should always avoid.
+In particular, there are two well-known gas station CBD brands that you should avoid.

-One such company is the popular Florida-based Hemp Bombs, which carries its products both online and at gas stations.
+One is the popular, Florida-based Hemp Bombs, which carries its products both online and at gas stations.
 There are multiple negative reviews of people who purchased Hemp Bombs’ products at gas stations and didn’t feel any effects.

 Hemp Bombs was also one of the companies hit with a class-action lawsuit in 2019 for selling products that do not contain as much CBD as advertised.

 The accusations noted that Hemp Bombs “makes numerous false and misleading claims” about the CBD potency of its products, which were proven by independent third-party testing.

 Another notorious CBD brand sold at gas stations is Diamond CBD.
 This company made the news in 2018 for selling vape oil containing fentanyl, an illegal opioid drug.

 In addition, a 2019 study of its vape products that found some of them contain synthetic cannabinoids and dextromethorphan, an ingredient in cough syrup (3).